 If you are struggling to remember to take your PrEP, it's best to pick a time that is convenient for you and stick to a routine.
 You could keep a diary and mark off each day, or set an alarm on your phone.
-You could also use a pill box because this is a simple way to way to know if you have missed your meds.
+You could also use a pill box because this is a simple way to way to know if you have missed any tablets.

-PrEP is now available for free on the NHS through your local sexual health clinics.
+PrEP is now available for free on the NHS through your local sexual health clinics to anyone, regardless of your immigration status.
 There may be a slight waiting list, and the easiest way to get on that list is to call your local clinic and ask to speak to someone about PrEP.
 They will take your details and a consultant will call you back to discuss how appropriate PrEP is for you.